Marek Lieberberg: Operations in Hawaii

 In the late 1990s, Lieberberg wanted to expand his promotion business in Hawaii, saying, "I am looking at being the No. 1 promoter in this market".
 Tim Ryan of Honolulu Star-Bulletin said Lieberberg was "feeling pretty voracious" about the prospect of future concerts in Hawaii.
 In 1997, he was responsible for Bush's concerts in Oahu and Maui.
 Lieberberg conducted his European business operations from Hawaii at the time.
 That year, the Rock im Park festival was transferred to Nuremberg to coincide with Rock am Ring.

-In February 1998, Lieberberg brought Céline Dion to the Blaisdell Arena for two sold-out performances.
+In February 1998, Lieberberg brought Céline Dion to the Blaisdell Arena in Hawaii for two sold-out performances.
 In late 1998, Hoppe, who had been MLK's deputy managing director for eight years, and Lieberberg parted ways by mutual agreement but continued to collaborate on projects involving various artists.
 Annelu Keggenhoff succeeded Hoppe in this position at the agency.

 Lieberberg reported the occurrence of 450 events during 1999, which had generated attendances exceeding 2 million people, with a financial report indicating a revenue of 120 million Deutsche Marks (equivalent to million in 2000) for that year.